 Souls’ Ease Goldendoodles is a long-anticipated retirement venture for me.
 I worked as an engineer, manager and consultant for 30 years before returning to my beloved Upstate SC to raise puppies and flowers.
 I have always adored puppies and think that being in the middle of a pile of them is heaven.

 I first became acquainted with the Goldendoodle breed while volunteering with SC Dogs, an Upstate therapy dog group.
-Another member, Lynne Whitmire, owns Fountainfalls Goldendoodles and frequently brought her dogs on visits to nursing homes, schools and hospice.
-I distinctly remember asking her “so what’s a Goldendoodle, anyway?
+Another member, Lynne Whitmire, owns Fountain Falls Goldendoodles and frequently brought her dogs on visits to nursing homes, schools and hospice.
+I distinctly remember asking her “So what’s a Goldendoodle, anyway?”

 Our dogs are multi-generational, not F1s or any such designation.
-Multi-generational means the dogs are many generations past the original poodle-retriever cross.
-By careful selection of breeding stock, shedding is no longer a an issue and the dogs are considered allergy-friendly.
+Multi-generational means the dogs are generations past the original poodle-retriever cross.
+By careful selection of breeding stock, shedding is no longer an issue and the dogs are considered allergy-friendly.

 The Zackster, my first and heart dog, now across the Bridge.